Exploring NYC neighbourhoods: Manhattan

 Manhattan has many great museums but for World-class art, you must head to The Metropolitan Museum of Art or 'The Met' on Upper East Side.
 With over two million works on display, it is the largest art museum in the United States.

-Sadly, we only had time to wandered up as far as Harlem, which has not enjoyed the best reputation in the past but gladly it doesn’t live up to it anymore.
+This time we only had time to wandered up as far as Harlem.
 It is worth a visit to see the Apollo Theatre, famous for starting the careers of many great performers over the decades including Aretha Franklin, Marvin Gaye, Mariah Carey, Lauryn Hill just to name a few, and for a good walk around the neighbourhood with its many markets, shops and street art.